AbdelStark/l402-shield/README.md

 2. **View Credits**: Check your available credits in the top-left corner
 3. **Get Block Data**: Click the "GET LATEST BLOCK" button
    - If you have credits, you'll see the latest block information
-   - If you're out of credits, a QR code will appear for payment
+   - If you're out of credits, payment options will appear
+4. **Choose Payment Method**: Toggle between QR code and wallet connection
+   - **QR Code**: Scan with any Lightning wallet
+   - **Wallet Connection**: Connect directly to your browser's Lightning wallet with Bitcoin Connect
-4. **Add Credits**: Scan the QR code with a Lightning wallet to add credits
+5. **Add Credits**: Complete payment to add credits
-5. **Logout**: Click "LOGOUT" to clear your session
+6. **Logout**: Click "LOGOUT" to clear your session

 ## Development

 - Built with Next.js and TypeScript
 - Styled with Tailwind CSS
 - Uses react-qr-code for QR code generation
+- Integrates with Bitcoin Connect for direct wallet connections

 ## License